-What Is Mesclun?
+What is Mesclun?

-The name “mesclun” comes from the word “mescal” from the Provencal or Southern France dialects.
-The word means “to mix” or “mixture”.
-Mesclun mix is harvested when the baby greens are only three to four weeks old, small, soft and tender.
+The name “mesclun” comes from the word “mescal” from the Provencal or southern France dialects.
+The word means “to mix” or “mixture.”
+Mesclun mix is harvested when the baby greens are only three to four weeks old, small, soft, and tender.
 Older mesclun greens are used braised as a hot vegetable.
 Mesclun mixes may contain five to seven different varieties of greens and come with different flavor profiles such as spicy or bitter.

 Mesclun can be purchased as a seed mix or you can get the different varieties of greens that you prefer and make your own mix.
 Mesclun mix is harvested young so it doesn’t need a lot of space and even does well in containers.
-Sow succession crops every 2 weeks in spring or summer.
+Sow succession crops every two weeks in spring or summer.

 These greens grow best in cooler temperatures and tend to bolt when summer heat amps up.
 Sprinkle the seeds and cover lightly with a scattering of soil.
-After germination thin the seedlings to a spacing of 1 inch between each plant.
+After germination thin the seedlings to a spacing of 1 inch (2.5 cm.) between each plant.
 Use the sprouts in salads so you aren’t wasting the seeds.

 Harvesting Salad Mesclun